bparanj/crystal/electronics/design/impedance-mismatch.md

    - In circuits with both inductors and capacitors, resonance occurs when the inductive reactance matches the capacitive reactance.
 At this frequency, the circuit's impedance is minimized, allowing maximum current to flow.
 This phenomenon is important in RF circuits and oscillators.

-### Summary of Impacts:

 Current Control:

 Higher inductive reactance at higher frequencies limits current flow.

 Energy Storage:

 Inductors store energy, smoothing out changes in current.

 hase Shifts:

 Inductors cause a phase shift between current and voltage.

 Filters and Resonance:

 Inductive reactance is used to design filters and resonant circuits for frequency selection or signal conditioning.

-In summary, inductive reactance shapes how AC circuits behave, especially in terms of frequency response, energy storage, and phase relationships.
+Inductive reactance shapes how AC circuits behave, especially in terms of frequency response, energy storage, and phase relationships.
 It’s a crucial factor in circuit design, particularly in systems involving alternating current, filtering, and tuning.

 TAG